Main content

 In the Name of the Gene

 In the Name of the Gene tells the story of the more than century-long myth of an all powerful "gene" and how this concept has been used as a social weapon to promote certain political agendas.
+The idea that people living in poverty are genetically different from the wealthy, or that men are genetically more intelligent than women, may seem laughable, but it's an argument regularly employed as a weapon to stall the advancment of equality and maintain the status quo.
+Even today, claims about the discovery of genes for intelligence, poverty and crime offer pseudoscientific explanations for rising rates of inequality and race-based discimination.

 This one hour film is an abridged version of the longer documentary A Dangerous Idea: Eugenics, Genetics and the American Dream, also available from Docuseek.